Politics of New Zealand: Party funding

-Executive government
+Executive Government

 King Charles III is New Zealand's sovereign and head of state.
-The New Zealand monarchy has been distinct from the British monarchy following the Statute of Westminster Adoption Act 1947, and all Charles III's official business in New Zealand is conducted in the name of the "King of New Zealand".
+The New Zealand monarchy has been legally distinct from the British monarchy following the Statute of Westminster Adoption Act 1947, and all Charles III's official business in New Zealand is conducted in the name of the "King of New Zealand".
 The King's role is largely ceremonial, and his residual powers—called collectively the "royal prerogative"—are mostly exercised through the government of the day.
 These include the power to enact legislation, to sign treaties and to declare war.

-Since the King is not usually resident in New Zealand, the functions of the monarchy are delegated to his representative, the governor-general.
+Since the King is not usually resident in New Zealand, the functions of the sovereign are delegated to their representative, the governor-general.
 As of 2021, the incumbent Governor-General is Dame Cindy Kiro.
 A governor-general formally has the power to appoint and dismiss ministers and to dissolve Parliament; and the power to reject or sign bills into law by royal assent after passage by the House of Representatives.
 The governor-general chairs the Executive Council, which is a formal committee consisting of all ministers, who advise the governor-general on the exercising of the prerogative powers.
 Members of the Executive Council are required to be members of Parliament (MPs), and most are also in the Cabinet.

-Cabinet is the senior decision-making body in Government, led by the prime minister (currently Chris Hipkins), who is also, by convention, the parliamentary leader of the largest governing party.
+Cabinet is the senior decision-making body in Government, led by the prime minister (currently Christopher Luxon), who is also, by convention, the parliamentary leader of the largest governing party.
 The prime minister, being the de facto leader of New Zealand, exercises executive functions that are formally vested in the sovereign (by way of the prerogative powers).
-Ministers within Cabinet make major decisions collectively, and are therefore collectively responsible for the consequences of these decisions.
+Ministers within Cabinet make major decisions collectively and are therefore collectively responsible for the consequences of these decisions.

-Following a general election, a government is formed by the party or coalition that can command the confidence (support) of a majority of MPs in the House of Representatives.
-In this way, parties in government are said to have a "mandate" from voters and authority to implement manifestos (although this view has been criticised as being simplistic when applied to coalition arrangements).
-Since 2020, the Labour Party alone holds a majority of seats in the House—unprecedented under New Zealand's MMP system—and forms the Sixth Labour Government, a majority government.
+For a government to be formed, typically following a general election, it must be able to command the support of the majority of MPs in the House of Representatives.
+This entails having their confidence and the ability to pass supply bills.
+While it is rare for a single party to have an outright majority, coalitions may be formed between parties; even if a single party or coalition lacks a majority, it can form a Cabinet with agreed confidence and supply from minor parties.
+After a government is formed, it also requires practical support from a majority for government bills to be enacted.
+Parties in government are said to have a "mandate" from voters and authority to implement manifestos (although this view has been criticised as being simplistic when applied to coalition arrangements).
+The National Party won the largest number of seats in the 2023 general election and, following negotiations, formed a majority three-party coalition government with the ACT and NZ First parties.